Coproduct for the Yangian of an affine Kac-Moody algebra: Abstract

 \section{Abstract}

-Given an affine Kac-Moody algebra $\mathfrak{g}$ and its associated Yangian $Y(\mathfrak{g})$, we explain how to construct a coproduct for $Y(\mathfrak{g})$.
-In order to prove that this coproduct is an algebra homomorphism, we obtain, in the first half of this paper, a minimalistic presentation of $Y(\mathfrak{g})$ when $\g$ is, more generally, a symmetrizable Kac-Moody algebra.
+Given an affine Kac-Moody algebra, we explain how to construct a coproduct on its associated Yangian.
+In order to prove that this coproduct is an algebra homomorphism, we obtain, in the first half of this paper, a minimalistic presentation of the Yangian when the Kac-Moody algebra is, more generally, symmetrizable.